SteapMunk/sloika/README.md

   * Previously, the total amount of training data you could use was limited by your RAM (because Sloika loaded all training data into memory).
 Now it only loads a subset at a time, so there's no limit on the amount of training data you can use.
 * Don't start decaying the learning rate until the accuracy has exceeded 70%.
 This is to handle the fact that the training seems to fumble around for a while before having any success.
 I wanted to keep the learning rate high during this period.
 * Added some custom models that build upon the successful rgrgr model.
+* Changed the chunkify command to write strands to file as it goes:
+  * Helps when chunkify processes hang or run out of memory – you can still have the results up to that point.
+  * Also allows multiple chunkify processes to write to the same strands file, making parallelisation easier.